Progress Over Perfection

 Learn to do better next time.

-Note to self: take dirty clothes out of the room to avoid confusion.
+Note to self: remove all unnecessary clothing from the room to avoid confusion.

 Follow and like us: